Efficient Tomography of Non-Interacting Fermion States: Open Problems

 Of course, for fermionic distributions, the matrix $K$ must be Hermitian, positive semi-definite, and a projector, and $\mathrm{rank}(K) = n$. \ The example above is neither positive semi-definite nor a projector. \ However, we conjecture that this example can be embedded into a larger matrix that does satisfy these constraints.

-Other directions for future work include improving the copy and time complexities of our algorithm, or giving conditional or unconditional lower bounds. \ Currently the best lower bound we know is that $\Omega(m/\log m)$ measurements are needed, just from an information-theoretic argument (each measurement gives at most $n \log m$ bits of information and the distribution is characterized by $2nm$ real parameters).
+Other directions for future work include improving the copy and time complexities of our algorithm, or giving conditional or unconditional lower bounds. \ Currently, the best lower bound we know is that $\Omega(m/\log m)$ measurements are needed, just from an information-theoretic argument (each measurement gives at most $n \log m$ bits of information and the state is characterized by $2nm$ real parameters). \ Similarly, $\Omega(mn)$ time is needed just to write down the output.

 Since $\mathrm{rank}(K) = n$, it should be possible to reduce the number of measurement bases from $O(m)$ to $O(n)$ (perhaps with the low-rank matrix recovery techniques used in \cite{kueng2017low}). \ Doing so would yield an immediate improvement in the copy and time complexities of our algorithm.